jaredramey/nsfwgl_Knight/README.txt

 	else in the class as they can and we were all working on the same project so in all reality, each of these projects is a coalition of everyones work.
 	Major help for the start of this project however goes to the teacher Esme for creating the base that we all worked off of.

-	For personal growth in the future, I might take this project and attempt it aggain on my own starting from the ground up.
-But this would only be if I really need my own framework or if i'm really bored.
-For I can tell one thing about my career; I really don't want to be a graphics programmer.
+	For personal growth in the future, I might take this project and attempt it aggain on my own starting from the ground up in order to solidify what I've learned during this project.